 Organic Products Basic

-There are four basic groups of materials needed for the organic program:
+There are four basic groups of materials needed for the natural organic program:

 - Rock Materials

 Compost, Nature’s own living fertilizer, can be made at home or purchased ready-to-use.
 It can be started any time of the year in sun or shade and anything once living can go in the compost.
 Some common ingredients include tree trimmings, food scraps, bark, sawdust, rice hulls, weeds, nut hulls and animal manure.
 Build by mixing the ingredients together into a pile on the ground.
 The ideal mixture is around 80% vegetative matters and 20% animal waste, although any mix will compost and work fine.
 Oxygen is a critical component.
 Ingredients should be a mix of coarse and fine-textured material to promote air circulation through the pile.
 Turn the pile as time allows to speed up the process, however turning is not critical.
 Another critical component is water.
 A compost pile should be roughly the moisture of a squeezed-out sponge to help the living organisms thrive and work their magic.
 Compost is ready to use as a soil amendment when the ingredients are no longer identifiable.
 The color will be dark brown, the texture soft and crumbly, and the smell will be pleasant like the forest floor.
 Rough, unfinished compost can be used as topdressing mulch around all plantings.
 For piles that are not heating and composting too slowly, add dry molasses, green plant material or other organic fertilizer.

 Lava Sand & Dry Molasses